On Camels, Liberal Myths, and Ferguson

 Both the shooting and the grand jury decision have been met with significant social unrest in Ferguson and in cities around the country including protest marches, riots, looting, and destruction of retail storefront property.

-The sentiment behind some of the protesters' demands for “justice for Mike Brown” and the bewildered response of spectating Americans trying to make sense of why the black residents of Ferguson (sometimes shortened to “thugs” for convenience) would destroy “their own” neighborhoods both reveal something of the mystified nature of capitalism and the myths which sustain it.
+The sentiment behind some of the protesters' demands for “justice for Mike Brown” and the bewildered response of spectating [white] Americans trying to make sense of why the black residents of Ferguson (sometimes just “thugs”) would destroy “their own” neighborhoods both reveal something of the mystified nature of capitalism and the myths which sustain it.

 Myths the Size of Camels

-Some Marxists use Engels' term ‘false consciousness’ to describe beliefs about the world which obfuscate its actual workings and mislead people into accepting the current social structures as “natural” or even inevitable.
-And it was Karl Marx, an often unemployed theorist living under industrial capitalism, who taught us the importance of the economic basis to understanding the nature, ends, and ideologies of the dominate political structures in all times and places.
+Frederich Engels used the term ‘false consciousness’ to describe beliefs about the world which obfuscate its actual workings and mislead people into accepting the current social structures as “natural” or even inevitable.
+And it was Karl Marx, an often unemployed theorist living under industrial capitalism, who taught us the importance of the economic basis in understanding the nature, ends, and ideologies of the dominate political structures in all times and places.
 But it was Jesus of Nazareth, a propertyless Jewish peasant subsisting under imperial Rome, who taught us how to see and see through the moral judgments which flow from such false consciousness, a morality which serves to protect and create the exploiting classes.

 Among the sayings of Jesus which have been preserved, there are a handful of colorful and memorable quips employing exaggerated contrasts to illustrate the hypocritical judgments made by the dominant political and religious ideologies and leaders of his time.
 One of the most famous is his rhetorical question to those who fixate on the speck of sawdust in their brother’s eye, but don’t even notice the log sticking out of their own eye.
 Another is, “You blind leaders!
 You strain out a gnat but swallow a camel!”